Putting Sustainable Management into Practice

-Sharp Corporation has set up the Quality and Environmental Promotion Office as an organization to formulate and carry out the company-wide policies, goals, and environmental vision and strengthen company-wide environmental governance.
+Sharp Corporation has set up the ESG Promotion Office as an organization to formulate and carry out the company-wide policies, goals, and environmental vision and strengthen company-wide environmental governance.

-The Quality and Environmental Promotion Office formulates important environmental policies and strategies at the corporate level regarding sustainable management based on Sharp’s management policies and environmental vision.
-Other roles of the organization include establishing the Sharp Global SER Committee, which comprises senior executives such as heads of Sharp business units and subsidiaries, decide on Sharp’s environmental measures, formulating Sharp’s environmental goals and guidelines, confirming progress toward environmental goals, implementing the PDCA cycle toward them, and supporting environmental activities.
+The ESG Promotion Office formulates important environmental policies and strategies at the corporate level regarding sustainable management based on Sharp’s management policies and environmental vision.
+Other roles of the organization include establishing the Sharp Global SER Committee, which comprises senior executives such as heads of Sharp business units and subsidiaries, deciding on Sharp’s environmental measures, formulating Sharp’s environmental goals and guidelines, confirming progress toward environmental goals, implementing the PDCA cycle toward them, and supporting environmental activities.

 In the area of product environmental laws and regulations and chemical substance controls, we periodically hold information exchange meetings to ensure compliance with applicable requirements.
 Working groups and expert committees are also established as required to address environmental issues that call for cross-functional efforts.